jeetroy1992/JEET/sap_core_infra.md

 ### Component 4 — F5 BIG-IP
 The F5 handles ALL internet traffic and is the SINGLE SNAT point.
-Each customer gets a dedicated SNAT IP pool — PMS traffic always appears from PMS's own public IP, never shared with other customers.
+Each customer gets a dedicated SNAT IP pool — OGV traffic always appears from OGV's own public IP, never shared with other customers.
 F5 runs Active/Standby with a floating VIP (.249).
 Failover is transparent to VMs.

 ### Component 5 — VPN / CWAN Routers